Improved time-translationally invariant tensor network influence functional method for Anderson impurity problems: The improved TTI IF method

-We note that the eTTI IF method, similar to the TTI IF method, can be directly used to build an infinite GMPS representation of the IF (infinite on the time axis).
-For finite $t$, one only needs to take the appropriate boundary conditions for each small GMPS~\cite{ZaletelPollmann2015,GuoChen2024d}.
-Here we also note that although the TTI property seems to be explicitly broken in the partial IF method as can be seen from Eq.(\ref{eq:partialif}), it can be restored by ``rotating'' the 2D tensor network in Fig.~\ref{fig:demo}(a) by $45$ degrees~\cite{LinkStrunz2024}.
+We emphasize that this result is highly nontrivial.
+It is not generalizable to general commuting Hamiltonians with two-body interactions (for example, upon replacing all GVs with Pauli Z operator), nor does it seem to be generalizable to the bosonic case (see Appendix.~\ref{app:WII} for details).
+Similar to the TTI IF method, the iTTI IF method can be directly used to construct an infinite GMPS representation of the IF (infinite along the time axis).
+For finite $t$, one only needs to impose appropriate boundary conditions on each small GMPS~\cite{ZaletelPollmann2015,GuoChen2024d}.
+We also note that, although the TTI property appears to be explicitly broken in the partial IF method as can be seen from Eq.(\ref{eq:partialif}), it can be restored by ``rotating'' the 2D tensor network in Fig.~\ref{fig:demo}(a) by $45$ degrees~\cite{LinkStrunz2024}.

-Combining Eq.(\ref{eq:IF3}) and Eq.(\ref{eq:WII}), we can see that we can build the approximate $\gI$ by multiplying $2n$ GMPSs, each with bond dimension $2$ for the case of imaginary-time evolution.
-For real-time evolution, there are $8n$ GMPSs to be multiplied as each GV can live on $2$ branches~\cite{ChenGuo2024a}.
-These results also imply that the bond dimension of the IF scale as $2^{2n}$ or $2^{8n}$ for imaginary- and real-time evolution respectively in the worst case.
-The eTTI IF method is schematically illustrated in Fig.~\ref{fig:demo}(c).
-In case $n$ scales as $\log(t)$ (which has been shown to generally be the case for the real-time evolution of quantum impurity problems~\cite{ThoennissAbanin2024}), the computational cost for the real-time evolution of the AIM would scale polynomially with $t$.
-Moreover, in practice, we find that the bond dimension can be significantly reduced by MPS bond truncation without affecting the accuracy, which will be shown in our numerical results.
-The computational cost of the eTTI IF method scales as $O(M\chi^3)$.
+Combining Eq.(\ref{eq:IF3}) and Eq.(\ref{eq:WII}), the approximate $\gI$ can be constructed as a product of $2n$ GMPSs for imaginary-time evolution, each with bond dimension $2$.
+For real-time evolution, there are $8n$ GMPSs to be multiplied, as each GV can reside on either of the two branches~\cite{ChenGuo2024a}.
+These results further imply that, in the worst case, the bond dimension of the IF scales as $2^{2n}$ and $2^{8n}$ for imaginary- and real-time evolution, respectively.
+The iTTI IF method is schematically illustrated in Fig.~\ref{fig:demo}(c).
+If $n$ scales as $\log(t)$ (as is typically the case for real-time evolution in quantum impurity problems~\cite{VilkoviskiyAbanin2024,ThoennissAbanin2024,HuangLin2026b}), the overall computational cost for the real-time evolution of the AIM grows polynomially with $t$.
+In practice, we find that the bond dimension can be substantially reduced via MPS bond truncation without compromising accuracy, as demonstrated in the numerical results.
+The computational cost of the iTTI IF method scales as $O(nM\chi^3)$, arising from the sequential multiplication of a GMPS with bond dimension $\chi$ and $n$ GMPSs with bond dimension $2$.
+Notably, since $n \propto \log(M)$, this scaling is similar to that of the Fishman-White algorithm, while the iTTI IF method retains explicit time-translationally invariance.
+A brief summarization of various existing methods to build the MPS representation of the IF for the transient real-time dynamics of fermionic impurity problems is shown in Table.~\ref{tab:comparison}.